simple-login/website/content/privacy.md

 - To investigate, prevent, or take action regarding restricted uses.
 Accessing a customer’s account when investigating potential abuse is a measure of last resort.
 We have an obligation to protect the privacy and safety of both our customers and the people reporting issues to us.
 We do our best to balance those responsibilities throughout the process.
 If we do discover you are using our products for a restricted purpose, we will report the incident to the appropriate authorities.

 - When required under applicable law.
-If the appropriate law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring we share data, we have to comply.
-And unless we’re legally prevented from it, we’ll always inform you when such requests are made. **We have never received a such request from the government**.
+If the appropriate law enforcement authorities have the necessary warrant, or court order requiring we share data, we have to comply.
+And unless we’re legally prevented from it, we’ll always inform you when such requests are made.

 ---